bcbradford/PyAssistant/README.md

 - [PixArt-alpha/PixArt-XL-2-1024-MS](https://huggingface.co/PixArt-alpha/PixArt-XL-2-1024-MS)

 The GUI and event logic are still under development.
-The only tested model so far is the PixArt model optimized for low VRAM requirements.
+The only tested model so far is the PixArt model optimized for low VRAM environments.

 ## Description